supabase-community/postgres-new/apps/certbot-service/README.md

  latest
 ```

-3. Set the appropriate environment variables and secrets for the app "postgres-new-certbot" (see `.env.example`) in fly.io UI (available in Bitwarden as a secure note "fly.io postgres.new cerbot .env")
+1. Set the appropriate environment variables and secrets for the app "postgres-new-certbot" (see `.env.example`) in fly.io UI.

-4. Setup [cron-manager](https://github.com/fly-apps/cron-manager?tab=readme-ov-file#getting-started) to run the certbot service every 2 weeks with the following `schedules.json`:
+2. Setup [cron-manager](https://github.com/fly-apps/cron-manager?tab=readme-ov-file#getting-started) to run the certbot service every 2 weeks with the following `schedules.json`:

 ```json
 [